-If you’re gearing up to impact a digital audience, you’ll need to understand the different channels available to you.
-Whether you’re focusing on social media, content marketing or display advertisement, technology has rewritten the way people buy, sell, review and share information about products.
+If you run any kind of business, you’ll need to understand the different digital marketing channels.
+Whether you’re focusing on social media, content marketing or display advertisement, technology has rewritten the way people buy, sell, and review products.

 Display advertising is probably one of the “purest” channels of digital marketing you’ll encounter.
 Publishers have spent years tailoring experiences to the buyer, and they’ve come up with quite a few brand solutions.

-Search engine optimization, or SEO, is one of the top-qualifying digital marketing channels available today.
-SEO has changed drastically in recent years, and it’s responsible for brand attention, customer targeting, product promotion and a variety of marketing tactics.
+Search engine optimization, or SEO, is one of the top digital marketing channels available today.
+SEO has changed dramatically in recent years, and it’s responsible for brand attention, customer targeting, product promotion and a variety of marketing tactics.

 Search engine keywords are the glue which binds social media content, website content, email marketing material and mobile access throughout your online marketing campaigns.
 Really, your business can’t survive the digital marketing world without it.